vbookshelf/Offline-MedAi-Console/README.md

 In this section you will do the following:
 - Install the Ollama desktop app
 - Download the MedGemma GGUF BF16 model from HuggingFace
-- Install the UV Python package manager
+- Install the uv Python package manager
 - Install ffmeg
 - Start the app by double clicking a file